-When I was a newbie in photography, I used to experiment with each and everything.
-Just one thing I had to keep practicing more than the expected time that is – camera lighting.
-I loved to play with the off-camera light, but was not aware of what I need and from where do I start!
-Then, I began experimenting various features and external flashes.
+When I was a newbie in photography, I experimented with anything and everything.
+There was only one thing I had to practice more than the expected amount of time – camera lighting.
+I loved playing with off-camera lighting but wasn’t aware of what I needed or where to start!
+So then I started experimenting with different features and external flashes.

-I am sure many of you are facing the same issue.
-Canon’s flashes can solve all of your problems regarding lighting.
-Read this article and get the step by step guide on how to use canon flash on your beloved camera.
+I’m sure many of you are facing the same problem.
+Canon flashes can solve all your issues regarding lighting.
+Read this article and get a step-by-step guide on how to use Canon flash on your beloved camera.

-- Canon DSLR with the built-in function of wireless flash.
+- Canon DSLR with the built-in wireless flash function.

 - A compatible Speedlite that can be set to slave.

-Step 3: Now, we will go to the menu setting.
-(Here, you are going to go into the first icon of the camera.)
+Step 3: Now, we’re going to go into the menu setting.
+(Here, go to the first icon of the camera).

-Step 4: After that, we should scroll down to where it says ‘Flash Control.’
-And once we do that, we should hit the ‘set’ button.
+Step 4: After that, we should scroll down to where it says “Flash Control”.
+And when we have done that, we should press the “Set” button.

-Step 5: After the flash control setting, we have to scroll down to the external flash setting.
-Get the ‘set’ button again.
-We must have it so that we can work with a flash.
+Step 5: After setting the flash control, we need to scroll down to set the external flash.
+Again, get the ‘set’ button.
+We need to have it so that we can work with a flash.

-Here, you either have it set to ‘Manual’ or ‘TTL.’
-I used to have it set to the ‘Manual’ as I am being an old school, but it is up to you what you want to choose or for which option you are comfortable!
+Here you have either the ‘Manual’ or ‘TTL’ setting.
+I always set it to ‘Manual’ as I’m an old hand, but it’s up to you what you want to choose or which option you feel comfortable with!

-Step 6: Then, we can change the output of the flash.
-This controls the output of your flash regardless of your setting on the flash.
-So, if I cut down the power ratio all the way down to 1/8 or 1/16, then the camera is going to allow the flash to give that amount of output only.
+Step 6: Then, we can change the power of the flash.
+This controls the power of your flash, regardless of your setting on the flash.
+So if I reduce the power ratio down to 1/8 or 1/16, then the camera will only allow that power to flash.

-We should always make sure that we must have this amount of power by which we want to initiate on our external flash.
+We should always ensure that we have that amount of power that we want our external flash to fire at.

-Note: I usually want it on one to one and that way I can change it manually on the flash screen itself.
-That is the way I can override it on the flash and not on the camera.
-But if you do it this way, you should turn it off once you set it and also save it for all future shooting situations.
+Note: I usually want it to one-to-one, and so I can manually change it on the flash screen itself.
+That way, I can override it on the flash and not on the camera.
+But if you’re going to do it this way, you’ll want to turn it off as soon as you set it and also save it for any future shooting situations.

 Step 7: If you want to add another flash to the configuration, just set the second Speedlite as a slave on the same channel and sync it.

-That’s it.
-This is the basics of how to use the best canon flash with the Canon DSLRs.
-I will not be surprised if you find some other ways to do it more quickly, but as per me, this is the easiest way to configure the external flashes.
-I hope you will also find this approach helpful and straightforward.
-Keep upgrading yourself with lots of experiments.
+Bottom line.
+These are the basics of how to use the best Canon flash with Canon DSLRs.
+I won’t be surprised if you find other ways to do it faster, but in my opinion, this is the easiest way to configure the external flashes.
+I hope you also find this approach helpful and straightforward.
+Keep arming yourself with lots of experiments.
 Click and make beautiful memories!